YuriDolukhanyan/junit-5-testing/README.md

-# JUnit 5 Testing with ContactManager
+# JUnit 5 (Jupiter API) Testing with ContactManager

 This project demonstrates how to use **JUnit 5** for unit testing a simple `ContactManager` Java class.
 It provides examples of different types of tests, including standard tests, parameterized tests, nested tests, and lifecycle callbacks.